Fed's Yellen says 'makes sense' to gradually raise interest rates

-SAN FRANCISCO (Reuters) - With the U.S. economy close to full employment and inflation headed toward the Federal Reserve's 2 percent goal, it "makes sense" for the U.S. central bank to gradually lift interest rates, Fed Chair Janet Yellen said on Wednesday.
+SAN FRANCISCO, Jan 18 (Reuters) - With the U.S. economy close to full employment and inflation headed toward the Federal Reserve's 2 percent goal, it "makes sense" for the U.S. central bank to gradually lift interest rates, Fed Chair Janet Yellen said on Wednesday.

-"Waiting too long to begin moving toward the neutral rate could risk a nasty surprise down the road - either too much inflation, financial instability, or both," Yellen told the Commonwealth Club of California in San Francisco.
+"Waiting too long to begin moving toward the neutral rate could risk a nasty surprise down the road - either too much inflation, financial instability, or both," Yellen said in remarks prepared for delivery to the Commonwealth Club of California in San Francisco.

 "In that scenario, we could be forced to raise interest rates rapidly, which in turn could push the economy into a new recession."

-The rate increase in December reflected confidence the U.S. economy will continue to recover, Yellen said.
+The rate rise last December reflected confidence the economy will continue to recover, Yellen said.

 That pace could change depending on how the outlook for the economy develops, Yellen cautioned.